openordu/ordu-blog/letter-mission.md

  second dream or vision that she is putting his entrails back in[^second].

-Having had this same vision as a man who lived more than twice seven centuries ago, I count it as one of my lived experiences that is seared into
+Having had this same vision as a man who lived more than twice seven centuries ago, I count it as one of my lived experiences that is seared into memory.

-Needless to say, I feel qualified and confidend in writing this letter.
+Needless to say, I feel qualified and confident in writing this letter.

 ## The Problem

 I have studied Neodruidism, the Celtic Reconstructionist Methodology and its subsequent religions, druidcraft(drycraeft), medeival witchcraft and folk magic, and more.
-I found my home with [ADF](http://www.adf.org) for a while but I feel differntly now.
-ADF prepared me to an extent, but it was the work and time of reconstructionists which help shaped me.
+I found my only home with [ADF](http://www.adf.org) for a while but I feel differently about that now.
+ADF prepared me to an extent, but it was the work and time of members of the reconstructionist movement which help shaped me.

 I keep going back to Animism as a foundation of Polytheism as is apparent in the studies of Nurit Bird-David, Durkheim, Guthrie, and Strathern.
 There existed an